eLucidataLLC/fidase/README.md

+# Updating a Mapping Story Dating Back to the 1950s

-# Falkland Islands Dependencies Aerial Survey Expedition (FIDASE)
+Falkland Islands & Dependencies Aerial Survey Expedition 1955-57...

 ## Previous uses of these aerial photographs